AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/protobuf-flowysdk.md

 The class, FolderEventExportDocument, is automatically generated in the Dart side using the AST from `Part One`.
 The function `export_handler` will get called when the `ExportDocument` event happened.
 The calling route as the picture shown below.

-1. Repository calls `send()` function of `FolderEventExportDocument`.
+1. Repository constructs the `FolderEventExportDocument` class, and call `send()` function.
-2. Front-end's FFI serializes the event and the data to bytes.
+2. Front-end's FFI serializes the event and the `ExportRequest` to bytes.
 3. The bytes were sent to Back-end.
-4. Back-end's FFI deserializes the bytes into the corresponding event and data.
+4. Back-end's FFI deserializes the bytes into the corresponding `event` and `ExportRequest`.
-5. The dispatcher sends the data to the module that can register as the event handler.
+5. The dispatcher sends the `ExportRequest` to the module that registers as the event handler.
-6. Module's export_handler function gets called with the event and data.
+6. Module's `export_handler` function gets called with the event and data.

 ![file : event_map.plantuml](https://raw.githubusercontent.com/AppFlowy-IO/docs/main/uml/output/FlowySDK-Protobuf_Communication.svg)